ozzymon/httpsvr/mentalhealth.md

 Mental health is not at all healthy in Japan.

-The difficult person means who is difficult, makes many enemies and easy to be sacrificed in some groups.
+The difficult person means who is difficult, makes many enemies and easy to be sacrificed in his group.

 I mentioned gangstalking by Japan Police at JP.md.
 JP co-works psychiatrists, and the targets finally get into the mental hospital.